SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointSegmentGroups.md

 ## SYNOPSIS
 Adds an AWS::Pinpoint::Segment.Groups resource property to the template.
-An array that defines the set of segment criteria to evaluate when handling segment groups for the segment.
+Specifies the base segments and dimensions for a segment, and the relationships between these base segments and dimensions.

 ## SYNTAX